Overview

 One of the important features for BookInventory is for users, especially store owners, to be able to check the remaining stocks of the books in the inventory.

-To do so, we have added a check
+To do so, we have added a check command to the existing list of commands.

 Current Implementation